Source code navigation

 You can automatically locate a class in the Project tool window.

-If the class in question is opened in the editor, press Alt+F1 for the Select in pop-up.
+If the class is opened in the editor, press Alt+F1 to open the Select In popup.

 Use Autoscroll to locate a file